Inclement Weather Procedures

 District Website: www.nkcschools.org provides the first notification of school closings and other cancellations.

 Email, Phone Call & Text Message: Phone, email and optional text messages are sent to school families and employees when classes are canceled, delayed or students are released early.
-To opt-in to receive text messages, text “YES” to 67587.
+To opt-in to receive text messages as a district parent, text “YES” to 67587.

 Radio & TV: Local stations share announcements on air and on their websites.